FC Bakhchisaray

+History

 The club was founded in 2015.
 The initiator of the creation of the professional football club "Bakhchisaray" was the head of the city administration of Bakhchisaray, Vladimir Verkhovod.
 Also at the origins of the formation of the club was a local businessman Dzhelil Bektash.
 The professional club was created on the basis of the municipal autonomous institution "Institute for the Development of Bakhchisaray".

 In 2017, after the relegation from the Crimean Premier League, the club was moved to Simferopol.